gsomoza/baleen-migrations/README.md

 [![Documentation Status](https://readthedocs.org/projects/baleen/badge/?version=latest)](https://readthedocs.org/projects/baleen/?badge=latest)

 **NB!:** This project is still an early release.
 Please do not use in production-critical environments.
-Refer to the the [LICENSE](https://github.com/baleen/migrations/blob/master/LICENSE) for more information.
+Refer to the [LICENSE](https://github.com/baleen/migrations/blob/master/LICENSE) for more information.

 Introduction